metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

     [URI](https://metacpan.org/pod/URI){.perl-module}, but you could
     also use
     [URI::Fast](https://metacpan.org/pod/URI::Fast){.perl-module}, or
     other class of your choice.
+That class will be loaded, if it is not loaded already.

 It accepts an [URI](https://metacpan.org/pod/URI){.perl-module} object (or any other URI class object), an uri or urn string, or an absolute